ibm-cloud-docs/framework-financial-services-controls/controls-output/ca/ca-2.2.md

 ## IBM Cloud for Financial Services profile
 {: #scc-fs-cloud-profile}

-The goals that follow are part of the IBM Cloud for Financial Services v0.6.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).
+The rules related to this control that follow are part of the IBM Cloud for Financial Services v1.1.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).

-- 3000601: Check whether Container Registry Vulnerability Advisor scans for critical or high vulnerabilities in the system at least every # day(s)
+- Check whether Container Registry Vulnerability Advisor scans for critical or high vulnerabilities in the system at least every # day(s)
-- 3000611: Check whether Container Registry Vulnerability Advisor scans images for OS vulnerability detection

 ## NIST supplemental guidance
 {: #nist-supplemental-guidance}

 Organizations can employ information system monitoring, insider threat assessments, malicious user testing, and other forms of testing (e.g., verification and validation) to improve readiness by exercising organizational capabilities and indicating current performance levels as a means of focusing actions to improve security.
 Organizations conduct assessment activities in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, and standards.
 Authorizing officials approve the assessment methods in coordination with the organizational risk executive function.
 Organizations can incorporate vulnerabilities uncovered during assessments into vulnerability remediation processes.